mkNyarko/capstonemph/README.md

 # Capstone Project Data Analysis

 ## Project Description
 This repository includes the cleaned FAERS dataset for capstone project and R code used to analyze it.
-The project aims to assess the real-world adverse event patterns for Semaglutide between Older Adults and Younger Adults in the US in 2024.
+The project aims to assess the real-world adverse event patterns for Semaglutide between Older Adults and Younger Adults in the US in 2024

 ## Files Included
-- `semaglutide_cleanPS_capstone.csv`: Cleaned version of the FAERS 2024 dataset
+- `semaglutide_cleanPS_capstone.csv`: Cleaned version of the FAERS 2024 dataset, including only cases where Semaglutide is a primary suspect
 - `capstone_analysis_code.Rmd`: R Markdown used to summarize and visualize the data
 - `README.md`: This file